majunze2001/nope/README.md

 The following instructions will reproduce the results in the paper, figure by figure, on either the DNS server or the Docker container.

+Note that the description for reproducing each figure is self-contained, and thus the figures can be reproduced in any order.

 ### Figure 3 (1-2 minutes to run to completion)

 To reproduce Figure 3, navigate to the `extension/bench/` directory and run the following commands: